 Stories of Inspiration & Impact about Women in Business

 There’s an important conversation happening right now around the role of women in leadership and what it looks like when organizations fully embrace equality.
-When She Leads is a 5-part podcast series from the Center for Creative Leadership that aims to further that conversation by highlighting how When She Leads, individuals grow and organizations flourish.
+When She Leads is our podcast about women in business that aims to further that conversation by highlighting how when she leads, individuals grow and organizations flourish.

-In this series, we’re talking to executives who are making a difference by supporting women’s leadership initiatives in a wide array of industries around the globe.
-We explore the unique yet universal challenges women in business have faced — and are overcoming — in this important work.
+In this special, 5-part podcast series, we’re talking to executives around the globe who are making a difference by supporting women’s leadership initiatives in their industries.
+These interviews explore the unique, yet universal, challenges that women in business face — and are overcoming.

 “I think if each one of us who is in a leadership role or a position of influence spends 10 to 15% of their time setting this intention and fulfilling that intention, we can make real change in our society, in our communities.”